taz-j/ReptileCove/README.md

 <li>As a user I want to have access to a "Blog" page so I can learn about reptiles and how to protect them</li>
 <li>As a user I want to have access to an "Adopt" page so I can view any reptiles available for adoption</li>
 <li>As a user I want to have a form so that I can enquire about a reptile I want to adopt</li>
-<li>As a user I want to be able to sign in so I can list a reptile for adoption</li>
+<li>As a user I want to be able to sign up/in so I can list a reptile for adoption</li>
 <li>As a user I want to have access to a "Rescue Centres" page so I can search for rescue centres in my local area</li>
-<li>As a user I want to be able to sign in to make donations to a rescue centre</li>
+<li>As a user I want to be able to sign up/in to make donations to a rescue centre</li>
 <li>As a user I want to have access to a "Snake Catchers" page so I can find snake catchers in my local area</li>
 </ul>
 </details>